Gifted Education in the U.S.

 The Federal Role

-The federal government stands largely on the sidelines of gifted and talented education, dedicating just 2 cents of every $100 K-12 federal education dollars to this student population.
-The single federal program for gifted and talented children, the Jacob Javits Gifted and Talented Students Education Act, is a research-based initiative that provides approximately $7.5 million annually for national research and demonstration projects and funds the National Research Center on the Gifted and Talented.
-The research focuses on ways to identify and serve gifted children in underserved populations.
-Funding for the Javits program is in jeopardy each year, with gifted education advocates prevailing on Congress to continue the program.
+The federal government stands largely on the sidelines of gifted and talented education, dedicating just 2 cents of every $100 K-12 federal education dollars to this student population (2007).
+The single federal program for gifted and talented children, the Jacob Javits Gifted and Talented Students Education Act, was de-funded by Congress in 2011.
+For approximately 18 years, the Javits Act provided approximately $7.5 million annually for national research and demonstration projects and funded the National Research Center on the Gifted and Talented.
+The research focused on ways to identify and serve gifted children in underserved populations.
 There is a definition of gifted students in the Elementary and Secondary Education Act , which recognizes that gifted and talented children have special educational needs not typically met in the regular classroom.

 NAGC and its members and other advocates have been working to persuade Congress to incorporate gifted and talented students in major pieces of legislation affecting education K-16.
 For example, for the first time, the Higher Education Act includes gifted students as a population of children that teacher education programs must address.
 NAGC's current legislative focus includes several changes to the major K-12 law, the Elementary and Secondary Education Act (also known as "No Child Left Behind").
 See the Legislative Update section on the website for more detailed information.
 The other area at the federal level for advocacy is the work NAGC does with the U.S. Department of Education to promote the needs of gifted students and to recommend ways in which the federal grant funds are spent.

 State and Local Role